verdugoroap/verdugoroap/README.md

 - 👋 Hi, I’m @Paulina Verdugo Roa
 - 👀 I’m interested in science, enviroment, veganism, astronomy, programming, design
-- 🌱 I’m currently learning all kind of things, link programming
+- 🌱 I’m currently learning all kind of things, like programming
 - 💞️ I love animals
 - 📫 How to reach me: You can find me in: https://www.linkedin.com/in/paulina-verdugo-05b5801a0/